 Interest rate risk: Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 As a means of limiting its exposure to fair value losses arising from rising interest rates, the Authority's Investment Policy sets maximum maturity limits for investments and requires that investment maturities are matched to the Authority's liquidity needs.
+At the time of purchase, the maturity of each security in the portfolio may not exceed the following maximum timeframes for the respective fund in which the investment is made in accordance with the Bond Resolution or Authority policy.

 Credit risk: Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The Authority's investment guidelines and policies are designed to protect principal by limiting credit risk.
 This is accomplished through ratings, and collateral requirements that vary according to the type of investment as defined in the Authority's Investment Policy.
+The Authority's Investment Policy states that all investments ratings shall be based on security ratings at the time of purchase.
+In the event of a downgrade in rating, the Chief Financial Officer, or designee, will determine whether to sell or hold the investment.
+The Authority will not make an investment in an issuer who has a negative outlook associated with their credit rating, except for US Treasury or Federal Agencies.
+The portfolio's average credit quality should be rated Aa3/AA- or better by Moody's/S&P. In addition, certain investment securities require collateral posting requirements as outlined in note 2.

-As of December 31, 2015 and 2014, the Authority's investment quality ratings as rated by Standard & Poor's and Moody's were as follows:
+As of December 31, 2016 and 2015, the Authority's investment quality ratings as rated by Standard & Poor's and Moody's were as follows:

+Dece mber 31, 2016

+Standard and Poor's/Moody's ratings

+A-1+/ P-1 AA+/Aaa Totals

+Commercial paper Federal agency notes U.S. Treasury bills 764 1,988 4,800 7,768 104,773 301,988 869,573 177,768

+\$ 1,244 1,556 104,773 1,349,329

-December 31, 2015
+Deceml ber 31, 2015

-Standard
+Standard and Poor's/Moo dy's ratings

 A1/P-1 A-1+/P-1 AA+/Aaa Totals

-Commercial paper \$ 364,311 322,558 686,869

-Federal agency notes 960,331 105,121 1,065,452
+Commercial paper Federal agency notes U.S. Treasury bills \$ 364,311 322,558 960,331 26,952 105,121 686,869 1,065,452 26,952

-U.S. Treasury bills 26,952 26,952

 \$ 364,311 1,309,841 105,121 1,779,273